 Six land systems (each with their own characteristic soil types) occur in the Reserve and all are reasonably intact.

 The Daunia land system is made up of gently undulating rises and plains on sedimentary rocks.
 Soils are typically black and brown cracking clays; bleached loamy and clay loamy surface, brown and grey, mottled massive gradational loams and clay loams.
 The original vegetation was mainly brigalow and semi-evergreen vine thickets.

-Artillery land system is made up of undulating low hills, rises and fans with finely grained sedimentary rocks.
-Soils are typically brown and grey alkaline sodic duplex soils with bleached sandy and loamy surface.
+The artillery land system is made up of undulating low hills, rises and fans with finely grained sedimentary rocks.
+Soils are typically brown and grey alkaline sodic duplex soils with a bleached sandy and loamy surface.
 The vegetation is mainly eucalypt open woodland.